judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	==> 400 stimuli total
 - Each participant sees each attitude predicate with a unique clausal complement.
 If we want 10 ratings per combination, we need 4,000 ratings total.
-- For each predicate, we calculate the mean contradiction rating: the higher the mean contradiction rating, the more veridical the predicate is.
+- For each predicate, we calculate the mean contradiction rating, which we take to be the mean veridicality rating of the predicate: the higher the mean contradiction rating, the more veridical the predicate is.
-- Results: We expect to find that contradictoriness is not a binary but a gradient property.
-This would not mean that "entailment" (the technical term from semantics is gradient), but that a predicate whose clausal complement is not entailed may be more or less "veridical" (if we re-define "veridicality" as a gradient property).
+- Results: We expect to find that predicates that entail their clausal complement are highly veridical and that veridicality is a gradient property.
+As a consequence, predicates that do not entail their clausal complement may differ in how veridical they are.
+Predicates that are more highly veridical may be more highly projective.

 ## Projectivity experiment